-Antiphon made a very significant contribution in mathematics by solving the problem of squaring the circle.
-He was the first to give upper and lower bound for pi by inscribing a polygon in a circle and then inscribing the same circle into another polygon so that on doubling the sides of the polygons, the difference in the areas of the polygons become exhausted.
+Antiphon made a very significant contribution to mathematics by solving the problem of squaring the circle.
+He was the first to give upper and lower bounds for pi by inscribing a polygon in a circle and then inscribing the same circle into another polygon so that on doubling the sides of the polygons, the difference in the areas of the polygons becomes exhausted.
 We know about this work of Antiphon via Aristotle and his commentators.
 However, Simplicius failed to understand what Antiphon exactly said, and thought that he tried to square a circle.
 Simplicius wrote,

 Antiphon thought that in this way the area of the circle would be used up, and we should some time have a polygon inscribed in the circle the sides of which, owing to their smallness, coincide with the circumference of the circle.
 And as we can make a square equal to any polygon, we shall be in a position to make a square equal to a circle.’